PrabeshRajJoshi/azure-ml-federated-learning/docs/provisioning/sandboxes.md

 - [Confidential VM sandboxes](#confidential-sandboxes) : a sandbox where the data is kept in storages without public network access, and only accessible by the computes through a vnet, and the computes are Confidential VMs
 - [Configurable sandboxes](#configurable-sandboxes) : at the root of our eyes-on/eyes-off sandboxes, these bicep scripts allow you to modify multiple parameters to fit your needs.

 :rotating_light: :rotating_light: :rotating_light: **IMPORTANT: These sandboxes require you to be the _Owner_ of an Azure resource group.** _Contributor_ role is not enough.
 In your subscription, depending on admin policies, even if you can create a resource group yourself, you might not be the _Owner_ of it.
 Without ownership, you will not be able to set the RBAC roles necessary for provisioning these sandboxes.
 Ask your subscription administrator for help.
+In addition, if you are using a free subscription, please ensure the VM used for orchestrator and silos do not exceed 4 vCPU (e.g. Compute1SKU = Standard_DS3_v2).

 ## Minimal sandbox